The best mountain biking trails near Bend to hit once the weather and crowds cool.

 Mountain biking is a popular summer activity in Bend, so much so that the trails can get a little crowded at peak season.
-But by the time fall rolls around, the crowds slim down and the trails open up.
-The season also brings some of the best weather of the year to ride the trails around Central Oregon.
-Check out these trails this fall that are suitable for a range of skill levels.
+But by the time fall rolls around, the crowds slim down, and the trails open up.
+Fall mountain biking in Bend also brings some of the best weather of the year to ride the trails around Central Oregon.
+These are the best mountain biking trails near Bend to hit once the weather and crowds cool.

 Peterson Ridge Trail